Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C07-tpm-detection.md

     - PCR2 value should not be equal zero; it contains firmware measurements,
-    - PCR8, PCR9 and PCR14 values should not be equal zero; they contains GRUB measurements,
+    - PCR8, PCR9 values should not be equal zero; they contains GRUB measurements,
-    - PCR10 value should not be equal zero.
+    - PCR10 value should not be equal zero,
+    - PCR14 value should not be equal zero; it is used by MOK.

 1. Between subsequent boots above mentioned PCRs values should remain unchanged.